usnistgov/dioptra/DEVELOPER.md

     uv tool install --python 3.11 tox --with tox-uv

-### Running frontend end-to-end tests with Playwright

-This project stores playwright tests in the `src/frontend/tests` folder.
-To run them, please ensure your frontend is running and your dev mode Flask server is stopped, then run the following from `src/frontend`

-    npm run test:e2e:with-backend

 Developers are expected to create new unit tests to validate any new features or behavior that they contribute and to verify that all unit tests pass before opening a Pull Request.
 To run the unit tests:

     uvx tox run -e pytest -- tests/unit uvx tox run -e pytest-cookiecutter
     uvx tox run -e pytest-extra

+### Running frontend end-to-end tests with Playwright

+This project stores playwright tests in the `src/frontend/tests` folder.
+To run them, please do the following:

+1. Ensure your [frontend dev server](https://github.com/usnistgov/dioptra/blob/main/dev-kb/local-setup/README.md#6-start-front-end) is running

+2. Ensure your dev mode Flask server is stopped.

+3. If your [env-dev.cfg](https://github.com/usnistgov/dioptra/blob/main/dev-kb/local-setup/README.md#a-configuration-file-) is not in your project root or the directory above it, please specify it's location location using this command

+    export DIOPTRA_E2E_ENV_FILE=/path/to/env-dev.cfg

+4. To run the tests, execute the following from `src/frontend`

+    npm run test:e2e:with-backend

 ### Cleanup